kimian/mailbeez-documentation/pages/03.documentation/05.configbeez/05.config_email_engine/default.en.md

 ####Ignore
 The faulty entries will be marked, and the system will not try to send them again.

 >>>>>>Please check the configuration of your SMTP server in case you get many errors.
 Some SMTP-Server might be configured to send only emails with a specific sender domain.
-So for another sender-domain the SMTP-Server will quite with an error.
+So for a different sender-domain the SMTP-Server will quit with an error.